• Skip to primary navigation

 Can I make this in advance?

-Can I make this dairy-free?
+How I make this dairy-free?

-This dish can be made dairy-free by omitting the parmesan cheese and substituting the heavy cream with homemade cashew cream.
+This dish can be made dairy-free by omitting the cheese and substituting the heavy cream with homemade cashew cream.
 To make cashew cream, soak ½ cup raw cashews in 1 cup hot boiling water in a blender for 5 minutes and then blend until smooth.

 Are udon noodles gluten-free?